oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     ![Set baseline dialog box](images/set-as-baseline-dialog-box.png "Set baseline dialog box")

-2. Select **Set baseline** to confirm that you want to set these findings as the baseline.
+2. Select **Yes** to confirm that you want to set these findings as the baseline and wait a moment for the dialog box to close.

+    The **Details** tab opens.

-3. Select the **Details** tab and wait a moment until the baseline name appears.
-You may need to refresh the browser page.
+3. Wait until the baseline name appears.

     ![Security Assessment Baseline has been set message](images/sa-baseline-has-been-set-message.png "Security Assessment Baseline has been set message")